 The system allows you to receive emergency notifications that affect your home.
 You don't have to purchase any new equipment and you'll only be notified of emergencies that affect the vicinity where your home or business is located.

 When is the System Tested?

-The entire system is tested twice a year.
+The entire system is tested four times a year.